EgedotErcan/EgedotErcan/README.md

-### 👋 Hi there , I am Ege
+### 👋 Hi there , I am Ege 😊

 ## What am I up to, though? 😊
 - 🔭 I’m currently working on several game project in Unity .
--  🤔 I’m looking for help with Unity, C# and Python in data-science .
+-  🤔 I’m looking for help with Unity, C#, Python in data-science .

 <br />